jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 This feels like a legitimate concern, but I’m going to argue that within the realm of unit testing, it’s not that much of a concern.

-The dependency’s behavior should be well defined via contract defined via its interface or public methods.
+The dependency’s behavior should be well a defined contract defined via its interface or public methods.
 Test Doubles emulating dependency behavior defined via clear and well-defined contracts should not be a major challenge.
 However, if dependency contracts aren’t clear or well defined, then we have some options:
 * Contact the dependency provider for clarification
 * Create tests that interact with the dependencies to observe and confirm their behaviors, which we can then emulate in the Test Doubles.

 Test Doubles emulate dependency behavior based upon the dependency’s contract.
-Unit tests confirm SUT functionality and its interactions with its dependencies as defined by its contract via Test Doubles emulating that contract.
+Unit tests confirm SUT functionality and its interactions with its contract defined dependencies via Test Doubles emulating those contracts.
 The unit test does not confirm that the dependencies honor their own contracts.
 Dependency confirmation is the responsibility of the dependency provider.

 It took me a long time to realize this and appreciate the distinction.
 Before I understood contracts and their implied boundaries, I thought tests could only confirm the whole software rather than using these contracts and boundaries to separate software components so they could be confirmed separately.
 Sometimes dependency contracts are vague.
-The dependency provider may have one thought in mind, whereas the dependency user may have another thought in mind.
+The dependency provider may have one thought in mind, whereas the dependency user may have a different interpretation of the contract.

 Unit testing won’t catch these contract interpretation inconsistencies.
 This is where integration testing becomes important.
 I’ll devote a blog to these concerns in the series.